BoiseState/NAM/README.md

-# dNAM - digital Nucleic Acid Memory
+# A New Approach to Nucleic Acid Memory

 This repository contains the error correction code and preprocessing code for dNAM

 ## Localization preprocessing analysis